GregoriusG13/Greg_Portofolio/README.md

 # [1.📊 Customer Segmentation with RFM (PostgreSQL + Excel)](https://drive.google.com/drive/folders/14kiHvzyOFG51J7z-kCDdLrYsITSNIUMe?usp=drive_link)

-This project focuses on segmenting customers based on their purchasing behavior using the **RFM (Recency, Frequency, Monetary)** method.
-The goal is to help the marketing team create more targeted and effective campaigns using data-driven insights.
+This project applies the RFM (Recency, Frequency, Monetary) model to segment customers based on their purchasing behavior.
+Using SQL in PostgreSQL for data cleaning and metric calculation, followed by Excel for dashboard creation, the project provides actionable insights into customer value and engagement.
+The goal is to empower the marketing team with data-driven segmentation to tailor retention, reactivation, and upsell campaigns more effectively.

 ---